The function of an investigation is to establish all the factors involved in the incident and determine appropriate actions to prevent a recurrence.

 - Control risks – implement the most effective control measures for the circumstances.

-- Review control measures – to ensure they are working as planned and revise as necessary to make sure they work as planned.
+- Review control measures – ensure control measures are working as planned by reviewing and revising them as necessary.
 This is especially important following an incident.

 As a first priority, ensure that any person who has sustained an injury has received appropriate first aid or medical attention.

 Secure the scene, make the incident area safe and keep people not providing immediate and urgent assistance away from it.

 The scene of an incident should remain undisturbed until all of the facts are collected.
 Check with one of our inspectors before removing anything from the scene for further examination and analysis.